luke-tangh/a-level-pastpaper-crawler/README.md

 # a-level-pastpaper-crawler
 crawl cambridge a level papers from papers.gceguide.com

-* change the variables `year` and `subject_code` to suit your needs
+- Change the variables `year` and `subject_code` to suit your needs

-* crawl delay are set to minimum value of 30 seconds according to the robots from the website.
+- Crawl delay are set to minimum value of 30 seconds according to the robots from the website.

+- Papers are defaultly saved in current working folder, `save_path` variable may be modified to suit your need.

 # supported subjects